 How Does a Grand Rapids Personal Injury Lawyer Prove Wrongful Death?

-Duty of care: the party had a responsibility to act safely.
+Duty of care: the other party had a responsibility to act safely.

 Breach of duty: they acted negligently or harmfully.